 - On the nav bar, select the Assessment menu, then click Rubrics.

-- On the locked rubric page, find the rubric you want to make a copy of.
+- On the Rubrics page, find the rubric you want to make a copy of.
 From the context menu, select Copy.
 Note: If you cannot find the rubric because it exists in another course, see Copy Course Content.

 - Click on the context menu of the new copied rubric to edit it.
-For instructions on editing this new rubric, see Edit a Rubric.
+For instructions on editing this new rubric, see Copy, Edit, Archive, and Delete Rubrics.

 Archive a Rubric